-Encourage reinvestment in the city's housing stock and create solid neighborhoods with strong leadership and ensure quality new housing developments creating new diverse and affordable options for all citizens.
+Encourage reinvestment in the city's housing stock and create solid neighborhoods with strong leadership and ensure quality new housing developments creating new diverse and affordable options for all residents.

-1. Develop a process to identify and stabilize at-risk neighborhoods.

-2. Work with developers to expand and create new housing options including single-family, multi-family, and condominiums, etc.

-3. Preserve historical housing, neighborhood elements, and support initiatives that improve rental housing stock in the city.
+- 1. Develop a process to identify and stabilize at-risk neighborhoods. - 2.
+Work with developers to expand and create new housing options including single-family, multi-family, and condominiums, etc. - 3.
+Preserve historical housing, neighborhood elements, and support initiatives that improve rental housing stock in the city.

-Develop a process to identify and stabilize at-risk neighborhoods.
-Continue to support enhanced code enforcement within the neighborhoods.
-Continue neighborhood-based policing deployment strategy.
-Partner with peer institutions, local governments, nonprofit organizations, and/or for-profit developers to maximize city investment.
-Provide opportunities to redevelop or improve underutilized properties.
-Develop neighborhood development plans, as part of the master plan process, that identify opportunities to form partnerships and implement solutions to identified problems, opportunities, and issues.
-Use crime analysis tools to identify problem places and addresses with repeat calls for service, in real time, so that resources are focused and deployed in a timely manner.
-Continue patrol deployments in a manner that allows for a concentration of officers at times and in areas where they are most likely to suppress street-level criminal activities. new housing options including single- family, multi-family, condominiums, etc. Assemble redevelopment sites to attract infill development.
-Identify new subdivision locations that do not contribute to urban sprawl.
-Provide necessary incentives to facilitate condominium developments in the downtown area.
+- Continue to support enhanced code enforcement within the neighborhoods. - Continue neighborhood-based policing deployment strategy. - Partner with peer institutions, local governments, nonprofit organizations, and/or for-profit developers to maximize city investment. - Provide opportunities to redevelop or improve underutilized properties. - Develop neighborhood development plans, as part of the master plan process, that identify opportunities to form partnerships and implement solutions to identified problems, opportunities, and issues. - Use crime analysis tools to identify problem places and addresses with repeat calls for service, in real time, so that resources are focused and deployed in a timely manner. - Continue patrol deployments in a manner that allows for a concentration of officers at times and in areas where they are most likely to suppress street-level criminal activities.